danbz/aesthetic-programming/source/bibliography.md

 - Haahr, Mads.
 “Introduction to Randomness and Random Numbers.”
 Accessed July 1, 2020. https://www.random.org/randomness/.
 - Hall, Stuart.
 “Encoding/Decoding.”
 In *Culture, Media, Language: Working Papers in Cultural Studies*.
 Edited by Stuart Hall, Dorothy Hobson, Andrew Lowe and Paul Willis, 128-38.
 London, UK: Hutchinson, 1980.
 - Hao, Karen.
 “Training a single AI model can emit as much carbon as five cars in their lifetimes.” *MIT Technology Review*.
 Last updated June 6, 2019. <https://www.technologyreview.com/s/613630/training-a-single-ai-model-can-emit-as-much-carbon-as-five-cars-in-their-lifetimes/>.
+- Harari, Yuval Noah., Audrey Tang, Puja Ohlhaver, "To be or not to be hacked?
+The Future of democracy, work, and identity," *RADICALxChange*.
+2020. <https://www.youtube.com/watch?v=tRVEY95cI0o>.
 - Haraway, Donna J.. *When Species Meet*.
 Minneapolis, MN: University of Minnesota Press, 2007.
 Harman, Graham. *Object-Oriented Ontology: A New Theory of Everything*.
 London, UK: Pelican/Penguin, 2018.
 ———. *Tool-Being: Heidegger and the Metaphysics of Objects*.
 Chicago, IL: Open Court Publishing, 2002.